TAP-GGC/AiDiva/README.md

 ## :page_with_curl: Project Description
 To create an interactive, engaging, and humorous chatbot experience that teaches users how to interact effectively with AI.
 The chatbot will have a sassy personality to keep things lighthearted while also demonstrating how important it is to communicate clearly with AI.
-The project will guide users through common pitfalls and challenges they may face when interacting with AI, ultimately teaching them how to write precise and clear prompts.
+The project will guide users through common pitfalls and challenges they may face when interacting with AI, playing a mini game as well trying to learn how to properly ask questions/prompts on figuring out the object the AI is thinking of, ultimately teaching them how to write precise and clear prompts throughout the whole workshop.

 ## :memo: Publications